If you keep getting the error below (or a similar one) when trying to upload your sketch, read this article.

 Not in sync "avrdude: stk500_getsync() attempt 10 of 10: not in sync: resp=0x00"

 May occur randomly, especially if you have multiple arduino sketches open.
 It means the port is busy and cannot be accessed at the moment.
 This is nothing too serious, though.
-Reconnecting the Arduino often resolves the issue.
+Reconnecting the Arduino or restarting your computer often resolves the issue.

 Can't open device "ser_open(): can't open device "\.\COM6" … "